Memory barrier: Example

 If the processor's store operations are executed out-of-order, the hardware module may be triggered before data is ready in memory.

 For another illustrative example (a non-trivial one that arises in actual practice), see double-checked locking.

-In the case of the PowerPC processor, the eieio instruction ensures, as memory fence, that any load or store operations previously initiated by the processor are fully completed with respect to the main memory before any subsequent load or store operations initiated by the processor access the main memory.
+In the case of the PowerPC processor, the eieio ("Enforce In-order Execution of I/O") instruction ensures, as memory fence, that any load or store operations previously initiated by the processor are fully completed with respect to the main memory before any subsequent load or store operations initiated by the processor access the main memory.

 In the case of the ARM architecture family, the DMB, DSB and ISB instructions are used.

 In the case of the RISC-V architecture, the FENCE instruction is used.

 In the case of the x86 architecture, the MFENCE, LFENCE, and SFENCE instructions are used.

-Multithreaded programming and memory visibility

-Multithreaded programs usually use synchronization primitives provided by a high-level programming environment—such as Java or .NET—or an application programming interface (API) such as POSIX Threads or Windows API.
-Synchronization primitives such as mutexes and semaphores are provided to synchronize access to resources from parallel threads of execution.
-These primitives are usually implemented with the memory barriers required to provide the expected memory visibility semantics.
-In such environments explicit use of memory barriers is not generally necessary.